optimizely/scribe/content/stories/trunkclub-desktop.md

     caption: 'One of six steps in the variation onboarding flow, which emphasized visuals and smaller, broken-out steps.', }
 %}

+However, lengthening the onboarding process was a risk.
+Introducing more steps for new users increased the number of opportunities for them to bounce on a given page, and would potentially lead to fewer new customers for the business.
+Mike put the new six-step flow to the test to measure the impact it would have on conversions.

 ## Building the Test